openwallet-foundation/didcomm-mediator-credo/packages/transport-queue-postgres/README.md

 ## How does it work?

-`PostgresMessagePickupRepository` creates two tables in its PostgreSQL database: one to store the queued messages, and another one to keep track of Live sessions when clients connect and disconnect from it.
+`DidCommTransportQueuePostgres` creates two tables in its PostgreSQL database: one to store the queued messages, and another one to keep track of Live sessions when clients connect and disconnect from it.
 It also registers to a [PG PubSub](https://github.com/voxpelli/node-pg-pubsub) channel to be notified when a message arrives (for any connection).

-When a new message for a certain DIDComm connection is added to the queue, `PostgresMessagePickupRepository` looks if there is an existing session with it:
+When a new message for a certain DIDComm connection is added to the queue, `DidCommTransportQueuePostgres` looks if there is an existing session with it:

 - If there is a local Live mode session, it will pack and deliver the message directly, adding it to the persistent queue with a particular status flag (`sending`) to reflect that it is expected to be delivered and acknowledged soon
 - If there is not any local session, the client could be connected to another instance.
 Therefore, it adds the message to the persistent queue and looks into the shared message pickup session database: